 The Domedara Gallery is an excellent site for an Onya retrospective.
-The building has a defiant cosmopolitan elegance, its art deco façade a refreshing contrast to the tired wooden houses that line the road from Chiang Mai to Lampun.
-The gallery has a fine lawn with pipal trees, a gracious antebellum portico, and a quiet terrace bar that looks out over the peaceful waters of the Ping river.
+The building has a defiant cosmopolitan elegance, its art deco façade a refreshing contrast to the tired wooden houses lining the road from Chiang Mai to Lampun.
+The gallery has a fine lawn with pipal trees, a gracious antebellum portico, and a quiet terrace bar looking out over the peaceful waters of the Ping river.

 Photography is not allowed, but a colorful catalogue raisonné is available for 230 baht, on the left by the ticket window.